A guide to event videography.

 Filming events is often a full-day job.
 Get good rest the night before.
 Dress appropriately for the occasion and wear comfortable shoes — you will likely be standing for most of the day.
 Bring a lunch if the event doesn’t provide catering.

-Shoot your video correctly.
+Shoot your event video correctly.

 Adjust your camera settings appropriately for the conditions.
 Take many different kinds of shots to vary the look of your video.
 Use cinematic filming techniques — even the driest corporate seminar can be jazzed up a bit with the right camera tricks.